Edward Condon: Government service

 In 1943, Condon joined the Manhattan Project.
 Within six weeks, he resigned as a result of conflicts about security with General Leslie R. Groves, the project's military leader.
-General Groves had objected when Condon's superior J. Robert Oppenheimer held a discussion with the director of the project's Metallurgical Lab at the University of Chicago.
+General Groves had objected when Condon's superior J. Robert Oppenheimer held a discussion with the director of the project's Metallurgical Lab (Arthur Compton) at the University of Chicago.
 In his resignation letter, he said he felt he would be more useful to the war effort by staying at Westinghouse, explaining that the security measures he found at Los Alamos so concerned him that he would become depressed and ineffective.
 Condon was upset that Oppenheimer did not stand up to Groves, but he did not know that Oppenheimer had yet to receive his own security clearance.

 From August 1943 to February 1945, Condon worked as a part-time consultant at Berkeley on the separation of U-235 and U-238.
 Condon was elected to the National Academy of Sciences in 1944.
 In June 1945, Condon was among many prominent American scientists invited to attend a celebration of the 220th anniversary of the founding of the Russian Academy of Sciences to be held in Moscow.
 He indicated his desire to attend.
 When Groves learned of this, he contacted Condon's employers at Westinghouse, and explained that he believed this would be dangerous from the perspective of possibly revealing information about the atomic bomb work that was still on-going.
 Condon attempted to contact the White House in protest.
 Subsequently, Groves requested that the State Department revoke Condon's passport, which they did.

 Following the war, Condon played a leading role in organizing scientists to lobby for civilian control of atomic energy rather than military control under strict security.
 He worked as science adviser to Senator Brien McMahon, chairman of the Senate Special Committee on Atomic Energy, which wrote the McMahon-Douglas Act, enacted in August 1946, that created the Atomic Energy Commission, placing atomic energy under civilian control.
 Adopting an internationalist viewpoint, Condon favored international scientific cooperation and joined the American-Soviet Science Society.
 Condon was elected to the American Academy of Arts and Sciences in 1947.

-U.S. Commerce Secretary (and former U.S. Vice President) Henry A. Wallace came to know Condon and in October 1945 recommended him as director of the National Bureau of Standards (NBS, now known as NIST).
+U.S. Commerce Secretary (and former U.S. vice president) Henry A. Wallace came to know Condon and in October 1945 recommended him as director of the National Bureau of Standards (NBS, now known as NIST).
 President Harry S. Truman agreed to nominate him.
 The Senate confirmed his nomination without opposition.
 Condon served as NBS director until 1951.
 He was also president of the American Physical Society in 1946.
 Condon was also either a member or associated with the Independent Citizens Committee of the Arts, Sciences and Professions (ICCASP).
 He was elected to the American Philosophical Society in 1949.